-To connect to the basic wireless network via the WPS function, follow the next steps:
+To connect to the basic wireless network via the PBC method of the WPS function, follow the next steps:

 - 1. Click the ENABLE WPS button. - 2.
 In the WPS Control section, click the ESTABLISH CONNECTION button. - 3.
-Select the PBC method in the software of the wireless device that you want to connect to the router's WLAN. - 4.
-Click the relevant button in the software or press the WPS button on the cover of the wireless device that you want to connect to the WLAN. - 5.
+In the opened window, select the PBC value from the WPS method drop-down list. - 4.
+Select the PBC method in the software of the wireless device that you want to connect to the router's WLAN. - 5.
+Click the relevant button in the software or press the WPS button on the cover of the wireless device that you want to connect to the WLAN. - 6.
 Right after that, click the CONNECT button in the web-based interface of the router.